-Go ahead, have another one!
-11 ride-hailing apps to get you home safely
+Go ahead, have another!
+The best ridesharing apps help get you home safely

 Gett

-Gett, the Israel-based ride-hailing app formerly known as GetTaxi, has a user base that pales in comparison to Uber and Lyft — it covers more than 100 cities globally, but only has a U.S. presence in New York City right now.
-Gett is markedly more reasonable when it comes to pricing, though: the service never charges a premium during busy hours.
+Gett, the Israel-based ride-hailing app formerly known as GetTaxi, has a user base that pales in comparison to Uber and Lyft — it covers more than 100 cities globally, but only has a U.S. presence in New York City right now though its partner Juno.
+The two have plans to expand into other cities and states in the not-too-distant future.
+Gett is appreciably more reasonable when it comes to pricing, though: the service never charges a premium during busy hours.

 Gett gets away with it by paying drivers a competitive hourly wage rather than a percentage of every fare, like Uber and Lyft.
 The company passes those savings on to riders.
 In Manhattan, Gett caps fares between Houston Street and 72nd street at $10 plus tax and tip.